The Seattle Aquarium works to develop and advance science-based policies to conserve and protect our marine environment.

 Building climate resilience

 We are working to advance policy solutions to avert further ocean acidification and ocean warming and build the resilience of ocean ecosystems and coastal communities.
-We have endorsed bills and initiatives that would help us accelerate the transition to a clean energy future, including a new law passed in 2019 to move Washington toward a 100% clean energy future and one that passed in 2020 to update the state’s emissions reduction targets based on the latest science.
+In Washington state, we supported the 2021 Clean Fuel Standard and a 2019 law to move toward a 100% clean energy future.
+We are also supporting policies to reduce oil spill risk and phase out fossil fuels.

 Advancing environmental justice

 Environmental burdens and benefits are not equitably distributed.
-In 2019, we endorsed the Healthy Environment for All (HEAL) Act.
+We endorsed the Healthy Environment for All (HEAL) Act, which passed in 2021, as well as the Environmental Justice Task Force recommendations.
 We will continue to partner with organizations leading these important environmental justice efforts to create a pathway for all communities to benefit from environmental policy in Washington.

 Promoting sustainable fisheries and tourism